tanaikech/nexus-mcp-extension/README.md

 ![](images/fig3d.jpg)

-**Implementation Plan:** Antigravity analyzes the request and builds a step-by-step plan.
+**Implementation Plan:** Antigravity analyzes the request and builds a step-by-step plan based on the keyword mapping rules (finding tools for PDF conversion and email).

 ![](images/fig3e.jpg)